Our guest blogger Vicki from Normal for Glastonbury recently visited the newly reopened Somerset Rural Life Museum Glastonbury.

 Somerset Rural Life Museum reopened on Saturday 3 June 2017 following a major £2.4 million redevelopment that took 3 years to complete.

 The exhibition space runs over three floors and is packed full of displays covering all aspects of Somerset Rural Life.
-From the past through to the present you can can see what Somerset Life was all about.
-You can explore exhibitions from the 1800s onwards and discover more about the county’s heritage including its landscape, food and farming, working life and crafts.
-Present day Somerset life is represented by an exhibition of objects and photographs from Glastonbury Festival.
+From the past through to the present you can see what Somerset Life was all about.
+You can explore exhibitions from the 1800s onwards and discover more about the county’s heritage including its landscape, food, farming, working life, and crafts.
+Present-day Somerset life is represented by an exhibition of objects and photographs from Glastonbury Festival.

 Across the courtyard is the Abbey Barn.
 It is one of only a handful of ‘Tithe’ Barns left in Somerset.
 It was built in the 14th Century to store ‘tithes’, a form of rent from the surrounding farms.
 Farmers were required to pay 10% of their crops to the church and this particular one was paid to Glastonbury Abbey.

 A Great Place to stop for a cuppa and a piece of cake

 My next stop was the Grain Store café, which is run by the owners of Glastonbury’s Abbey Tea Rooms in Magdalene Street (see my post ‘Tor’s Tour of the Tor’ for more!).
 There was a good selection on the menu and I chose a large, hot cappuccino and a tasty cheese scone.

 If you just want a cuppa and cake or lunch you are welcome to drop-in to the cafe even if you aren’t visiting the museum.
 They are open year-round, Tues – Sun 10.00 am – 5.00 pm (last orders 4.30 pm) so it’s perfect if you are going for an afternoon walk up the Tor.

 The Museum is Great for a Visit whatever the weather